evelan-de/sanity-plugin-sync-content/README.md

 A Sanity plugin for copy and pasting referenced blocks in array type of fields in Sanity Studio.
 Based on [sanity-plugin-copy-paste](https://github.com/superside-oss/sanity-copy-paste), but was configured to fit the use cases of our projects needs.

+> ⚠️ **DEPRECATED** ⚠️
+>
+> This plugin is now deprecated as the copy/paste functionality for documents and references is already built into the latest versions of Sanity Studio.
+Please use the official Sanity implementation instead.

 > This is a **Sanity Studio v3** plugin.

 - [Sanity Plugin Sync Content](#sanity-plugin-sync-content)